 Increases in average global temperatures and shifting precipitation patterns are likely to alter agricultural practices (Daccache et al., 2011).
 While the impact of this change will be complex and variable, it will undoubtedly influence which crops can be sustainably grown and where.

-In tropical highland regions like the Andes, the effects of climatic changes may be severe.
+In tropical highland regions like the Andes, the effects of climatic changes may be severe (source).
 A study based on local meteorological data in this region showed a significant warming trend after 1979 that is expected to continue into the future (Condori, Hijmans, Quiroz, & Ledent, 2014).
 Changes in temperature and precipitation have altered growing patterns (Daccache et al., 2011) and increased the presence of insect damage (David Ellis, CIP, personal communication, September 22, 2015).
 Subsequent research has shown that from 1982 to 2012, potato cultivation in the Andes has ascended 150 meters higher in elevation (Shaw & Kristjanson, 2013).
-As farmers are forced to adapt, the continued use of traditional farming practices and indigenous crop varieties threatened.
+As farmers are forced to adapt, the continued use of traditional farming practices and indigenous crop varieties are threatened.
 Conservation of this genetic and cultural diversity will depend on a clear understanding of the effects of a changing climate on crop suitability.

 Generally, locations suitable for potato cultivation are determined by biotic and abiotic factors as well as economic and social conditions.
 With respect to climate, potato production must occur during a time period that is both “heat free” and “frost free,” (Haverkort, De Ruijter, van Evert, Conjin, & Rutgers, 2013).
 Risk of frost increases below 3 ℃, and tuber production decreases at mean temperatures above 22 ℃ (Hijmans, Forbes, & Walker, 2000, p.
 83).
 In addition to regulating plant growth, temperature also affects insect growth and development (Jamieson, Trowbridge, Raffa, & Lindroth, 2002).
 Warming temperatures may also increase vulnerability of plants to insect damage, especially if water availability is reduced (Jamieson et al., 2002).

 Potato weevils are one of the most damaging pests of potatoes cultivated in the high Andean mountains (Cisneros, 1999).
-The rise in temperatures over time in Peru have contributed to an increase in Andean weevil populations (Parsa, 2010).
+The rise in temperatures over time in Peru has contributed to an increase in Andean weevil populations (Parsa, 2010).
 These pests cause irreparable damage to crops as well as surrounding fields.
 Weevil eggs are laid at the base of potato plants (Parsa, Ccanto, Olivera, Scurrah, Alcazar & Rosenheim, 2012), in the upper twenty centimeters of the soil profile (Rios, 2010) for a period of twelve to fourteen weeks (Cisneros, 1999).
 Larvae bore tubers for eleven to seventeen weeks, then abandon these tubers and pupate in surrounding soil (Cisneros, 1999).
 The emergence of overwintering adult weevils lasts eight to fourteen weeks and coincides with the onset of rain (Cisneros, 1999).
 The weevils then travel to nearby potato fields (Parsa et al., 2012), thereby exacerbating the ubiquitousness of the pest.

 Remote sensing and Geographic Information Systems (GIS) have emerged as new tools to assess agricultural suitability (Rahman, 2008) and monitor the distribution of crops over large areas (Panigrahy & Chakraborty, 1998).
-This project addressed NASA’s Applied Sciences Program national application areas of climate, agriculture, ecological forecasting, and water resources.
-The objective was to develop an increased understanding of changes in climate and their influence on potato cultivation and weevil presence in Peru’s Parque de la Papa using NASA Earth Observations.
-Growing Degree Days (GDD), chill hours, elevation, soil moisture, and precipitation maps were created using data from 1980 until present day as inputs for a potato suitability analysis within the park.
+This project addressed NASA’s Applied Sciences Program National Application Areas of Climate, Agriculture, Ecological Forecasting, and Water Resources.
+The objective was to develop an increased understanding of changes in climate and their influence on potato cultivation and weevil presence in Peru’s Parque de la Papa using NASA Earth observations.
+Growing degree days (GDD), chill hours, elevation, soil moisture, and precipitation maps were created using data from 1980 until October 2015 as inputs for a potato suitability analysis within the park.